thinkingjet/SpeakSync/README.md

 - **Message Reactions**: React to messages with emoji reactions
 - **Responsive Design**: Works well on different screen sizes

+## Technical Architecture

+SpeakSync uses a client-server architecture with real-time communication capabilities:

+- **Frontend**: React with Material UI for the interface components
+- **Backend**: Node.js with Express for API services
+- **Real-time Communication**: Socket.IO for WebSocket connections
+- **Speech Processing**: Hybrid approach using browser Web Speech API and Deepgram
+- **Translation**: Multi-tier approach using Google Translate API with fallbacks
+- **Voice Synthesis**: ElevenLabs for high-quality voice cloning and text-to-speech

+The data flow follows this sequence:
+1. User speaks into their microphone
+2. Speech is converted to text
+3. Text is sent via WebSocket to the server
+4. Server broadcasts the text to other users based on room membership
+5. Recipients' browsers translate the text to their preferred language
+6. The translated text is converted to speech and played back

 ## Project Structure

 ```